canvasxyz/okra-js/README.md

 okra can be used as a **natural persistence layer for operation-based CRDTs**, directly as a persistent state-based CRDT map with efficient merging, "rsync for key/value stores", and much more.
 Read through the examples in the usage section to see it in action.

-`@canvas-js/okra` is one of two compatible reference implementations.
-The other is [`@canvas-js/okra-node`](https://github.com/canvasxyz/okra), which is written in Zig and can be installed as a native NodeJS module.
+This repo is one of two compatible reference implementations.
+The other is [canvasxyz/okra](https://github.com/canvasxyz/okra), which is written in Zig and can also be installed as a native NodeJS module.

 ## Install